Sobgo/Pioneerbot/README.md

 ## How to run
 open directory in terminal and run `npm install`
 then paste your bot's token in `data/authdata.json`
-finally run `node index.js`
+finally run `node .`
-this will automatically create serverdata.json which will be used as long term memory for playlists
+This will automatically create serverdata.json which will be used as long term memory for playlists.
-note: you need to enable tracking to actually use this feature
+Note: You need to enable tracking with $tracking on your discord server to actually save playlists.
-also make sure that your bot has all necessary premissions if you're not sure which just give it admin
+Also make sure that your bot has all necessary premissions if you're not sure which just give it admin.

 ## TO DO
-this is not a final version and you can expect the following features to be added in near future:
+This is not a final version and you can expect the following features to be added in near future:
++ retrieving data form playlists (such as most liked song, length...)
-+ playing songs from serverdata
++ playing songs from playlists
++ creating custom playlists
-+ searching songs with multiple results to choose from
++ ~~searching songs with multiple results to choose from~~ DONE

+## Bug reports and contributing
-Also if you find any bugs feel free to report them or make pull requests
+If you find any bugs feel free to report them using guthub issues and if you want to help you can make pull requests.
+I put some of my ideas for improvements in project called "improvements".

 ## License
-This project in under MIT license, check `LICENSE` for more information
+This project in under MIT license, check `LICENSE` for more information.